 When V{CC} is applied to the part, it "powers up" in the Write Disable (WDS) state.
-Therefore, all programming operations must be preceded by a Write Enable (WEN) instruction.
+Therefore, all programming operations (for both memory array and Protect Register) must be preceded by a Write Enable (WEN) instruction.
 Once a Write Enable instruction is executed, programming remains enabled until a Write Disable (WDS) instruction is executed or V{CC} is completely removed from the part.
 Input information (Start bit, Opcode and Address) for this WEN instruction should be issued as listed under Table1.
 The device becomes write-enabled at the end of this cycle when the CS signal is brought low.
+The PRE pin should be held low during this cycle.
 Execution of a READ instruction is independent of WEN instruction.
 Refer Write Enable cycle diagram.